converged-computing/flux-usernetes/azure/README.md

 flux run -N 2 hostname
 ```

 Note that a huge number of brokers will be listed as offline.
 We do this because Flux can see nodes that don't exist as offline, and if we increase the size of the cluster they can join easily.

+### 6. Check Infiniband

 How to sanity check Infiniband:

 ```bash
 ip link